Kurdaitcha: Examples

 These killers then go and hunt (if the person has fled) the condemned.
 The name, kurdaitcha, comes from the slippers they wear while on the hunt.
 The slippers are made of cockatoo or emu feathers and human hair — they virtually leave no footprints.
 Also, they wear kangaroo hair, which is stuck to their bodies after they coat themselves in human blood and they also don masks of emu feathers.
 They hunt in pairs or threes and will pursue their quarry for years if necessary, never giving up until the person has been cursed.

 Once the man is caught, one of the kurdaitcha goes down onto one knee and points the kundela.
 The victim is said to be frozen with fear and stays to hear the curse, a brief piercing chant, that the kurdaitcha chants.
 Then, he and his fellow hunters return to the village and the kundela is ritually burned.

 The condemned man may live for several days or even weeks.
 But, he believes so strongly in the curse that has been uttered, that he will surely die.
 It is said that the ritual loading of the kundela creates a "spear of thought" which pierces the victim when the bone is pointed at him.
 It is as if an actual spear has been thrust at him and his death is certain.

 Kinjika had been accused of an incestuous relationship (their mothers were the daughters of the same woman by different fathers).
 Instead of going to his trial, he fled the village.
 The hunters found him and cursed him.
 It is said that is why he died.

 In 2004, an Indigenous Australian woman who disagreed with the abolition of the Aboriginal-led government body Aboriginal and Torres Strait Islander Commission cursed the Australian Prime Minister, John Howard, by pointing a bone at him.

 In popular culture

 An act of kurdaitcha initiates both legal and cultural conflict in Peter Weir's 1977 film The Last Wave.

+Kurdaitcha is featured in the 1960 Australian/British television series Whiplash episode "The Bone that Whispered".